Lancia Ypsilon: Ypsilon Edizione Limitata Cassina

 The Lancia Ypsilon Edizione Limitata Cassina is a limited production version of the Ypsilon codeveloped between Lancia and Italian high-end furniture manufacturer Cassina S.p.A.
 Production of the model is capped at 1,906 units, the amount referencing Lancia's foundation in 1906.

 Ypsilon HF

-In May 2024, the Ypsilon HF (HF stands for 'High Fidelity') was revealed, a high-performance version of the regular Ypsilon.
-The HF model has a front-mounted electric motor producing 240 PS, a lower suspension, a widen wheel track and sportier exterior styling.
-A scheduled market launch is set to commence in May 2025.
+In May 2025, the Ypsilon HF(HF stands for 'High Fidelity') was revealed, a high-performance version of the regular Ypsilon.
+The HF model has a front-mounted electric motor producing 206 kW.
+Other changes include a wider wheel track, limited slip differential, bigger brakes from Alcon, bucket seats, and more aggressive styled bumpers.
+The introduction to the international press took place in June 2025 and the first cars were delivered to customers in December.
+Stellantis announced they will also produce a new Peugeot 208 GTi which will be based on the Ypsilon HF.